 - Overnight in a 3-star hotel in Llançà (Grifeu or similar)

-Today you will take the train from Llanca to Portbou, you will then continue walking north and will enjoy wonderful views over the Pyrenees, the famous Canigou peak, the Cap de Creu and the Mediterranean Sea as you ascend into the beautiful Catalan hills.
-You will cross the border into France and walk onwards until you reach the French seaside town of Banyules Sur Mer.
+Today you take the train from Llanca to Portbou, then continue walking north and will enjoy wonderful views over the Pyrenees, the famous Canigou peak, the Cap de Creu and the Mediterranean Sea as you ascend into the beautiful Catalan hills.
+You cross the border into France and walk to the seaside town of Banyules Sur Mer.

 Nestled in the heart of the Côte Vermeille (Vermillion Coast), Banyuls is a preserved jewel that combines the authentic character of a town steeped in traditions with the dynamism of a modern city.
 Originally a fishing village that turned to wine-making and developed essentially with tourism, Banyuls owes its world reputation to its exceptional wines and its spectacular vineyards that plunge down to the sea.